 Pastel spring nail designs

-Another springtime classic, pastel nails feel pretty and optimistic as the days get longer, lighter and brighter.
-If pastels are a bit sugary for your liking, experiment with nail art effects or several shades on one hand to add a modern edge to the look.
+Another springtime classic, pastel nails feel pretty and optimistic as the days get longer, lighter, and brighter.
+If pastels are a bit sugary for your liking, experiment by combining trending creamy milk nails with pastel nail art effects to add a modern edge to this look.

-This look is probably best left to the pros, but once achieved it's like walking around with a permanent sunset on your hands, and there's nothing wrong with that.
+This ombre meets watercolor nails look is probably best left to the pros, but once achieved it's like walking around with a permanent sunset on your hands, and there's nothing wrong with that.

 Sometimes the mani magic happens when there's no polish at all, like the gorgeous negative space in this spring nail design.
 Use nail art stickers for ultra-neat spaces.

-By adding a marble effect to your pastel manicure, it gives it a slightly more sophisticated and glam feel.
+Adding a marble effect to your pastel manicure gives it a slightly more sophisticated and glam feel.
 This looks best with a glossy finish, so if you know how to do gel nails at home we'd recommend going down that route.

-Do try this one at home!
-One of the easiest ways to create a look with minimal effort is by simply choosing a different pastel shade for each finger.
+One of the easiest ways to create a striking look with minimal effort is by simply choosing a different pastel shade for each finger.
 Try a powdery matte topcoat for extra cool points.
 In a rush?
 Our guide on how to dry nail polish fast can help you hurry things along a bit.

 Add some confectionary-inspired detail with candy stripes over a pastel base.
 Skinny striping tools (or in a pinch a slim eyeliner brush) will help you achieve neat lines.

 29. Mint green